 Health Awareness and Wellbeing Programmes

-We strongly believe that health awareness provides a foundation for our employees to live a healthy life – making sure that they do not get sick and are able to live an optimal lifestyle.
+We strongly believe that health awareness provides a foundation for our employees to live a healthy life.

 In collaboration with our health service provider International SOS, we conduct awareness programmes and run campaigns addressing health risks such as mental health, cardiovascular disease and diabetes, and infectious diseases.
 These programmes are developed reflecting public health risks in Mongolia and results of our studies of Oyu Tolgoi population.